 Developer(s) – Image & Form Games

 Before Image and Form Games introduced the SteamWorld mythos to mainstream platforms towards the end of the seventh generation of gaming with SteamWorld Dig, there was this hidden gem of a game; SteamWorld Tower Defence, currently exclusive to DSiWare.
-Similar to games such as Plants Vs Zombies and PixelJunk Monsters, it’s a pretty addictive game, and well worth it’s very modest asking price of £4.49.
+Similar to games such as Plants Vs Zombies and PixelJunk Monsters, it’s a pretty addictive game, and well worth the very modest asking price of £4.49.

 Graphics – 7/10

 The visual style of the game is actually quite reminiscent of Lego Ninjago; small characters inhabiting fairly sizeable worlds, except these worlds are of a steampunk old American West variety.
 There is also some diversity in level designs, taking place in barren desserts and deep mines.
-It’s also interesting to see where the entire SteamWorld mythos began, and to see which conceptual ideas were carried on into the next game, and what will most likely to be carried on into SteamWorld Heist.
+It’s also interesting to see where the entire SteamWorld mythos began and to see which conceptual ideas were carried on into the next game, and what will most likely be carried on into SteamWorld Heist.